VainlyStrain/Vailyn/README.md

 By default, `/etc/passwd` is looked up.
 If the server is not running Linux, you can specify a custom file by `-i FILENAME`.
 Note that you must **include subdirectories in FILENAME**.
 You can modify the lookup depth with the first value of `-d` (default=8).
+If you want to use absolute paths, set the first depth to 0.

 #### Phase 2

 This is the exploitation phase, where Vailyn will try to leak as much files as possible, or gain a reverse shell using various techniques.

 The depth of lookup in phase 2 (the maximal number of layers traversed back) is specified by the second value of the `-d` argument.
 The level of subdirectory permutation is set by the third value of `-d`.

+If you attack with absolute paths and perform the leak attack, set all depths to 0.
+If you want to gain a reverse shell, make sure that the second depth is greater than 0.

 By specifying `-l`, Vailyn will not only display files on the terminal, but also download and save the files into the loot folder.